world-class/REPL/modules/level_4/web_development/README.md

 Coursework only (Type III)

 # Resources
+## Essential reading
+_"There is no required textbook for this module.
+The module will draw on a number of different, largely web-based, public resources as well as the resources produced as bespoke material for this module.
+Some key online references are:_

+- W3 Schools Online Web Tutorials, http://www.w3schools.com
+- Mozilla Developer Network Tutorials, https://developer.mozilla.org/
+- Marijn Haverbeke, 2012 "Eloquent JavaScript: A Modern Introduction to Programming" - free online text http://eloquentjavascript.net

+_Specific readings for each topic are listed with direct links to free online resources that provide additional material on the topics of this course."_

 ## Games
 - [CSS Diner](https://flukeout.github.io/) - *"A fun game to help you learn and practice CSS selectors."*
 - [Flexbox Froggy](http://flexboxfroggy.com/) - *"A game for learning CSS flexbox."*